Entertainment Digest - Xenia Gazette

 Old Town Trade Faire

-XENIA — The Old Town Trade Faire 9 a.m.-5 p.m.
+XENIA — The Old Town Trade Faire 9 a.m. to 5 p.m.
 Saturday, March 3 at the Greene County Fairgrounds, 120 Fairground Road.
 This event will feature dealers and demonstrators dressed in pre 1890’s clothing.
 Tickets are $4 for adults and children under 12 are free.

 Sugar Shack Tour